-• In our schools our pupils increasingly work online, we recognise that it is crucial to safeguard our pupils from potentially harmful and inappropriate online material.
-When children use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are regularly reviewed for their effectiveness.
-However, many pupils are able to access the internet using their own data plan.

-- Staff undergo safeguarding training regularly, including online safety. - Children are taught about safeguarding, including online safety, throughout the curriculum and particularly during PSHE in an age appropriate way. - Safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - Teachers manage behaviour effectively to ensure a good and safe educational environment and they have a clear understanding of the needs of all pupils. - Staff are sensitive to the specific needs and vulnerabilities of individual children, including children who are victims of abuse and children with Special Educational Needs or disabilities.
+- In our schools our pupils increasingly work online, we recognise that it is crucial to safeguard our pupils from potentially harmful and inappropriate online material.
+When children use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are reviewed monthly in the ICT operations meetings for their effectiveness.
+However, many pupils are able to access the internet using their own data plan. - Weekly monitoring reports are sent to the Trust Safeguarding & Compliance Lead and the Trust PA for review who will work alongside the Head Teacher to address any concerns raised as appropriate. - Staff undergo safeguarding training regularly, including online safety. - Children are taught about safeguarding, including online safety, throughout the curriculum and particularly during PSHE in an age appropriate way. - Safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - Teachers manage behaviour effectively to ensure a good and safe educational environment and they have a clear understanding of the needs of all pupils. - Staff are sensitive to the specific needs and vulnerabilities of individual children, including children who are victims of abuse and children with Special Educational Needs or disabilities.